pj-crtvs/IJR_Media-Website/README.md

 # The Innovator Jr. Website

-Welcome to the official repository for **The Innovator Jr.**, the student publication of Far Eastern University - Diliman!
-This site is where our voices unite through ink and insight, bringing you the latest news, features, and stories that matter to our campus and community.
+This repository contains **The Innovator Jr. Website**, the student publication of Far Eastern University - Diliman.
+This site is where we upload  latest news, features, and stories that matter to our campus and community.

 ---

-## 🌟 What is The Innovator Jr.?

-The Innovator Jr. is more than just a website—it's a living, breathing platform for student journalism, creativity, and campus spirit.
-Here, you’ll find:
+## Sections:
 - **News**: Timely updates on campus and community events
 - **Editorials**: Thought-provoking opinions and commentary
 - **Features**: In-depth stories, profiles, and creative pieces